KYVENetwork/docs/docs/protocol_devs/general_concepts/bundle_proposals.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# General Concepts
+# Bundle Proposals

 Storing data is simple.
 Storing validated data coming from multiple parties is a bit more complicated.
 Because of that, we will break down the process by which KYVE stores it's data.